Asymptotic quantization of exponential random graphs: Finite analysis

 \subsection{Asymptotics along critical directions}

 Theorem \ref{thm:main.2} provides a complete categorization of the asymptotics (in $n$ and $r$) of probability distributions of the form $P_{n, \beta + r o}$ for any generic direction $o$ other than the critical directions $\{ o_k, k=-1,0,1,\ldots\}$.
-We will now consider the more delicate cases in which $o = o_k$ for some $k$.
-According to Theorem \ref{main}, in these instances the typical graph drawn form the model will converge (as $n$ and $r$ grow and in the cut metric) to a large Tur\'{a}n graph, whose number of classes is not entirely specified.
+We now consider the more delicate cases in which $o = o_k$ for some $k$.
+Recall that, according to Theorem \ref{main}, in these instances the typical graph drawn from the model will converge (as $n$ and $r$ grow and in the cut metric) to a large Tur\'{a}n graph, whose number of classes is not entirely specified.

-Our first result characterizes such behavior along sub-sequences of the form $n = j (k+1)(k+2)$, for $j=1,2,\ldots$ and $k$ a positive integer.
+Our first result characterizes such behavior along subsequences of the form $n = j (k+1)(k+2)$, for $j=1,2,\ldots$ and $k$ a positive integer.
 Interestingly, and in contrast with Theorem \ref{thm:main.2}, the limiting behavior along any critical direction $o_k$ depends on $\beta$ in a discontinuous manner.
 Before stating the result we will need to introduce some additional notation.
 Let $l_{k} \in \mathbb{R}^2$ be the unit norm vector spanning the one-dimensional linear subspace $\mathcal{L}_{k}$ given by the line through the origin parallel to $L_{k}$, where $k>0$, so $l_k$ is just a rescaling of the vector